leotaku/theist-mode/README.md

 Simply bind `theist-C-x` and/or `theist-C-c` in your modal maps.

-The author uses them in their [modalka](https://github.com/mrkkrp/modalka), [lispy](https://github.com/abo-abo/lispy) and [worf](https://github.com/abo-abo/worf) maps.
+The author uses these commands in their [modalka](https://github.com/mrkkrp/modalka), [lispy](https://github.com/abo-abo/lispy) and [worf](https://github.com/abo-abo/worf) maps.

 # Customization

-You can define your own theist commands easily.
+You can define your own theist commands easily, for example:

 ```emacs-lisp
 (defun theist-C-c (arg)